alanbernstein/dotfiles/README.md

 ## extensible, configurable bashrc system

+### why?
+I have a bunch of common functionality I want on every machine I use, and I also have a little bit of machine/platform-specific functionality, in a mutually exclusive kind of way.
+I also value the ability to completely set up a new machine as quickly and painlessly as possible. for years, I've dealt with these issues in an ad-hoc way that has left me with a giant pile of .bashrc_* files that are basically impossible to maintain. this structure has worked much better, so far.

+using dropbox obviates the need for github, except in the case of raspberry pis, which has no official dropbox client. now that i have 1) multiple pis and 2) this repo in a stable state, putting it up is useful.

+### how?

 main entry point is `.bashrc-new` - source this at the bottom of the default `.bashrc` or `.bash_profile`, to prevent messing with that stuff. `.bashrc-new` contains basic, common setup, environment detection, and branching logic

 functionality is split into four main components...